bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 29°
-- Mostly Cloudy
+- Overcast
 - 75% humidity
-- 4 mph wind
+- 3 mph wind
-- 84% cloud cover
+- 100% cloud cover
 - 26 AQI 🟩
-- 2.55 inches of snow and 0.18 inches of rain expected in the next 48 hours
+- 2.59 inches of snow and 0.18 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>